A gun lobbyist helped write ATF official's proposal to deregulate

 But there's some indication the memo still caused some confusion within the agency.
 In at least one instance, the head of ATF's Firearms and Ammunition Technology Division asked if the white paper meant that the US could start allowing imports of Chinese-made paintball gun parts that can also fit real firearms.

-David Chipman, a retired ATF special agent who is now a senior policy advisor at the pro-gun control Giffords Law Center, told CNN he was dismayed by the gun lobbyist's involvement in the memo.
+David Chipman, a retired ATF special agent who is now a senior policy advisor at the pro-gun control group Giffords, told CNN he was dismayed by the gun lobbyist's involvement in the memo.

 "An independent ATF is critical to this nation's security.
 The white paper suggests that the gun industry's quest for power and influence has trumped public safety," Chipman said.

-Note: Correction: A previous version of this story misidentified David Chipman's employer.